-The delivered power is stated in the Output Power (Watt) column.
+The delivered power is stated in the Output Power (mW) column.

-Configure PoE trap settings and view PoE information
+Configure the global PoE settings and view PoE information

-You can configure the PoE trap settings and view PoE information such as nominal power, threshold power, and consumed power.
+You can configure the global PoE settings and view PoE information such as total power, threshold power, and consumed power.

-To configure the PoE trap settings and view PoE information:
+To configure the global PoE settings and view PoE information:

-- 1. Connect your computer to the same network as the switch. - You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable. - 2.
-Launch a web browser. - 3.
+You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable.

+- 2. Launch a web browser. - 3.
 In the address field of your web browser, enter the IP address of the switch.

-If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 18 or Access the switch off-network on page 27.
+If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 17 or Access the switch off-network on page 26.